Evaluating Concrete Quality with Electrical Resistivity Test

 Schematic view of the current flow throughout the concrete pore structure

 Similar to strength, electrical resistivity is a property of any given concrete.
 Its main advantage is the ease of measurement and testing speed.
-Electrical resistivity has been used to measure the quality of concrete since the early 1910s, but in recent years, modern devices have been developed to improve this measurement process.
+Electrical resistivity has been used to measure concrete quality since the early 1910s.
+However, in recent years, modern devices have developed to improve this measurement process.

 How Can a Concrete Resistivity Test Help the Construction Industry?

 The durability of concrete is largely related to its microstructure, such as its porous network and interconnections.
 For instance, concrete with low porosity and interconnections has lower conductivity and thus lower permeability.
-In that sense, the idea behind electrical resistivity is to quantify the conductive properties of the concrete, making a direct comparison with the durability of the material.
+In that sense, the idea behind electrical resistivity is to quantify the conductive properties of the concrete.
+This makes a direct comparison with the durability of the material.

 Furthermore, electrical resistivity can be used for several applications, both in the lab and field.
 For instance, one can track changes in the mix design, such as alterations in cement or additions, by comparing resistivity values from lab specimens with field samples.
-Furthermore, resistivity results can be correlated to other characteristics, such as chloride diffusion coefficient, water absorption, and corrosion rate of rebar in reinforced structures.
-Those characteristics provide, not only a quantitative assessment of concrete but also general guidance on the current durability status of any given concrete element.
+Resistivity results can also be correlated to other characteristics, such as chloride diffusion coefficient, water absorption, and corrosion rate of rebar in reinforced structures.
+Those characteristics provide not only a quantitative assessment of concrete, but also general guidance on the current durability status of any given concrete element.

 There are different ways to measure the electrical resistivity of concrete.
 The most common are bulk resistivity, surface resistivity, and embedded electrodes for fresh concrete.
 Giatec has built devices to measure the electrical resistivity of concrete based on these techniques: